LVDC RULES - From Research to Industrial-Scale application

 The work is divided into four overlapping main themes, that are (1) Functionalities and technology solutions; (2) Impact on distribution networks and business; (3) Active resources and renewables; and (4) Standardisation, recommended practises and professional training.
 Main results will be the technology solutions and recommended practices verified through the realisation of the new pilot installation.

 The work is conducted in collaboration by Lappeenranta University of Technology, Elenia Oy and Ensto Finland Oy.
-The project is financed by the Finnish Funding Agency for Innovation (TEKES), Elenia Oy, Ensto Finland Oy and LUT.
+The project is financed by the Finnish Funding Agency for Innovation (Business Finland), Elenia Oy, Ensto Finland Oy and LUT.